EECS 493

 Length & Organization

-The report should be short and concise; it should not be longer than 600 words.
+The report should be short and concise, no longer than 600 words.
 Points will be deducted if your report is longer than 600 words.
 The word count requirement is not intended to work against you; it is to show that the report simply doesn’t have to be that long.

 Please use headings/subheadings to better organize your report.